wavefrontHQ/observability-for-kubernetes/operator/dev-internal/docs/operator/custom-configuration.md

   ```
   kubectl apply -k observability
   ```
-6. Now follow the steps starting from step 2 in [Deploy the Kubernetes Metrics Collector and Wavefront Proxy with the Operator](../../README.md#Deploy-the-Kubernetes-Metrics-Collector-and-Wavefront-Proxy-with-the-Observability-for-Kubernetes-Operator).
-   Also, add your registry secret to the Wavefront Custom Resource as shown in this [example](../../../deploy/scenarios/wavefront-custom-private-registry.yaml).
+7. Now follow the steps starting from step 2 in [Deploy the Kubernetes Metrics Collector and Wavefront Proxy with the Operator](../../README.md#Deploy-the-Kubernetes-Metrics-Collector-and-Wavefront-Proxy-with-the-Observability-for-Kubernetes-Operator).
+Also, add your image registry secret to the Wavefront Custom Resource as shown in this [example](../../deploy/scenarios/wavefront-custom-private-registry.yaml).

 # Deploy the Observability for Kubernetes Operator into a Custom Namespace